-Transfer students from a community college or another BA in Social Work program can apply to the School.
+Transfer students from a community college or another B.A. in Social Work program can apply to the School.
 You must be admitted to the University of Iowa when you apply to the Social Work program.
-Transfer students must follow the admissions process described here, and submit the following additional information by the February 15 deadline.
+Transfer students must follow the admissions process described above, and submit a completed Transfer Reference Form by the February 15 deadline.

 Transfer Students from a Community College

-The School has approved introductory level social work courses from numerous area community colleges (see equivalency tables of approved courses).
-If the introductory course you took is not on this list, contact Kate Kemp (email@example.com) for approval before you submit your application.
+The School has approved introductory level social work and cognate courses from numerous area community colleges (see equivalency tables of approved courses).
+If the introductory course you took is not on this list, contact firstname.lastname@example.org for approval before you submit your application.
 If you took an introductory level social work course at your community college, you must provide a Transfer Reference Form (see above) from the course instructor.
-If this course instructor is not available, contact the Program Administrator (see below) to discuss a substitute reference.
-The instructor should mail the completed form to the Admissions Coordinator (see below) or they can email it to: firstname.lastname@example.org or fax it to 319-335-1711.
+If this course instructor is not available, contact Kate Kemp to discuss a substitute reference.

 Transfer Students from another Accredited BSW/BASW Program

-If you completed social work courses at another CSWE accredited social work program, you can request to have these courses applied to the Social Work major.
+If you completed social work courses at another CSWE-accredited social work program, you can request to have these courses applied to the Social Work major.
 The School will evaluate and approve courses on a case-by-case basis.
-Generally, courses completed more than ten years ago will not be accepted.
-To have your social work courses at another institution considered to fulfill our social work major courses, you might provide the course outline(s) from these courses.
-If these courses are accepted, your advisor will adjust your plan of study accordingly.
-If you are considering transferring to our program, it is best to provide these outlines of social work courses to the Program Administrator (see below) before applying so you know what courses are approved towards the major if you are accepted.
+To have your social work courses at another institution considered, it is best to provide these course outlines to email@example.com before applying so you know which courses are approved towards the major if you are accepted.
 If these courses are accepted, your advisor will adjust your plan of study accordingly.